f103gt/technology-frontend-ts/README.md

 # Front-end part of Technology application.

-React js and React Bootstrap are used provide comfortable experiece and secure experience for users.
+React js and React Bootstrap are used to provide comfortable and secure experience for users.